 One of the most popular Harley customs on Bike EXIF came out of left field in 2010: the Rough Crafts “Iron Guerilla” built by Winston Yeh.
 It was a remarkable achievement, because the regulations around custom motorcycle building in Yeh’s native Taiwan are extremely restrictive.
 Yeh has now created a sequel bike, Bomb Runner, and here’s a first look at it.

 “It’s a mix of a bobber, a cafe racer, and a street fighter,” says Yeh.
 “An urban street machine for you to ride around town on.”
-If you want to add a flavor of this machine to your own Harley Sportster, head over to the Rough Crafts online store, or keep in touch with Rough Crafts news via their Facebook page.
+If you want to add a flavor of this machine to your own Harley Sportster, get in touch with Rough Crafts via their Facebook page.